KDIA: History

 The FCC's initial policy was that both the original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency.
 However, this deadline has been extended multiple times, and both stations have remained authorized.
 One restriction is that the FCC has generally required paired original and expanded band stations to remain under common ownership.

-KDIA was put on the air in 1998 by Baybridge Communications, and has been a Christian talk station since 2002.
-It has since gone through two upgrades and now covers the San Francisco Bay Area, day and night.
-In 2009, it became the flagship station for Spanish language night time broadcasts of Oakland Athletics baseball until the middle of the 2010 season, while sibling station KDYA broadcast daytime games.

-The station was put on the air by then KUIC Chief Engineer Alan McCarthy (now deceased).
-The original transmitter was a used Continental 316 Doherty layout converted by Contract Engineer Skipp May.
-The original antenna system was a diplex layout with sister station 1190, which was formerly KNBA Vallejo.
+The station was put on the air by KUIC chief engineer Alan McCarthy.
+The original transmitter was a used Continental 316 Doherty layout converted by contract engineer Skipp May.
+The original antenna system was a diplex layout with KXBT.
 The antenna system was designed by Rich Green and installed by Ralph Jones (and Skipp May).
 The problematic 316 transmitter was upgraded to a BE sometime circa 1996.
-Alan McCarthy left "Quick Broadcasting" for a position at 1530 KFBK Sacramento.
+Alan McCarthy left "Quick Broadcasting" for a position at KFBK in Sacramento.
 McCarthy died from a heart attack.

+KDIA has been a Christian talk station since 2002.
+It has since gone through two upgrades and now covers the San Francisco Bay Area, day and night.
+In 2009, it became the flagship station for Spanish language night time broadcasts of Oakland Athletics baseball until the middle of the 2010 season, while sibling station KDYA broadcast daytime games.

 Effective June 1, 2021, Baybridge Communications sold KDIA and sister station KDYA to Salem Media Group for $600,000.